aritzLizoain/CNN-Image-Segmentation/README.md

 ### image_details.py

-* **Function**: set details of the simulated images that are created in image_simulation.py.
+* **Function**: sets details of the simulated images that are created in image_simulation.py.

 ### image_simulation.py

-* **Function**: create simulated images.
+* **Function**: creates simulated images.
 Parameters such as number of elements, noise, glowing, images, etc. can be defined.
-Images are saved to the saving path.
+Images are saved to the saving path.<br/>
+There is no need to create training and validating images on different folders.
+The model automatically shuffles all images and creates a validation split (with the defined size) when training.

 * **Caution**: it is important to be aware of a possible issue regarding the color of the elements.
 The way this model is implemented, image lables do not need to be provided.
 Image labels are directly obtained from the images.